-With the implementation of Enterprise Supervision, staff have immediate access to information for almost every aspect of adult, juvenile, and pretrial operations.
-Reports for internal or external stakeholders, that previously took days or weeks to generate, are now available instantly and are customizable.
+With the implementation of Enterprise Supervision, reports for internal or external stakeholders, that previously took days or weeks to generate, are now available instantly and are customizable.
 Real-time data can be displayed in graphs and charts using Microsoft Power BI for easy interpretation by executives.
-Staff can also generate documents using prepopulated templates and upload paper documents digitally.
+Staff can also generate documents using pre-populated templates and upload paper documents digitally.
 A user-friendly dashboard can also be customized by each user based upon their preference and data needs.
 Enterprise Supervision also captures data on youth detained at Juvenile Hall and those placed in Camp Sweeney.
 Enterprise Supervision provides the Probation Department the capability to enter, maintain and score Juvenile client YLS assessments.
-The system also allows the Probation Department the capability to view dockets and detailed docket information including petitions, dispositional information, co-responsible information, and victims and restitution.
+The system also allows the Probation Department the capability to view court dockets and detailed docket information including petitions, dispositional information, coresponsible information, and victims and restitution.